 In this post, I’m going into more detail on how I got such a high ratio for September and the two months before.

-To reach a savings rate of 85.69% I had two things to keep me ahead of the game:
+To reach a savings rate as high as 85.69% for the month, I had two things to keep me ahead of the game:

 - Postpone/spread out expenses

 - A job that offers ample career opportunities

 While I say two, only point 1 is something you can repeat and be consistent in.
 We not only decide our career path by our future paycheck, but we also choose it by how we go through life and how we enjoy spending our (free) time.
 You can’t keep doing a shitty job with a good pay. you’ll only become more exhausted over time and looking the worse for wear.

 It’s a simple idea: I postpone certain expenses to buy them cheaper later.

 I do my best not to buy something on impulse I will regret afterward.
 Instead, I wait longer and ponder long and hard about whether I really need to have it or if it’s something I want to have.